top of page

 We currently support Google Cloud Platform (GCP) only.
 AWS and Azure support are coming soon.

-2. What services can I use in a pipeline?
+2. What cloud services can I use in a pipeline?

 You can choose from cloud-native data and AI services like Cloud Storage, Dataflow, BigQuery, Vertex AI, Cloud Functions, and more — depending on your tier.